-Information required from all the Registrants subject to Annex IX of REACH
+Information required from all the Registrants subject to Annex VII of REACH

-2. In vivo mammalian alkaline comet assay (triggered by Annex IX, Section 8.4., column 2; test method: OECD TG 489) in rats, or if justified, other rodent species, oral route, on the following tissues: liver, glandular stomach and duodenum.
+1. In vivo mammalian alkaline comet assay (Annex VII, Section 8.4., column 2; test method: OECD TG 489) combined with in vivo mammalian erythrocyte micronucleus test (test method: OECD TG 474) in rats, or if justified, in mice, oral route.
+For the comet assay the following tissues shall be analysed: liver, glandular stomach and duodenum.